 A borrower who's demonstrated reestablished credit and is three years past foreclosure may also be eligible.
 Like bankruptcies, there are some exceptions to the waiting period after a foreclosure, based on your circumstances.

-If you've had a couple of late payments, followed by good payment history, you may still be eligible for an FHA loan.
-Their policy on collections also may be more lenient than on other loan options.
-However, if you have a federal lien, such as a default on your student loan, this may likely disqualify you from the FHA loan program.
+You may still be eligible for an FHA loan if you've made a few late payments and have a good payment history.
+Their collections policy may also be more lenient than other loan options.
+However, a federal lien, such as a default on your student loan, may disqualify you from the FHA loan program.

 Down Payment Requirements

 Another advantage for first-time home buyers is the lower down payment requirements with an FHA loan.
 A 3.5% down payment may be all that is needed.
 That's a $7,000 down payment on a $200,000 home.
-A lower credit score range could bump up the down payment requirement to 10%.
-On that same $200,000 home, that would be a $20,000 down payment, which may still be feasible with a good savings plan.
+A lower credit score range could bump the down payment requirement to 10%.
+That same $200,000 home would be a $20,000 down payment, which may still be feasible with a good savings plan.

 The down payment may also be a gift from a friend or family member.
 There are specific guideline requirements for qualifying gift funds.
 Talk to your lender to clarify the verification and paperwork involved when using gift funds